DiligentGraphics/DiligentEngine/README.md

 If run-time compilation is not required, glslang can be disabled with `DILIGENT_NO_GLSLANG` cmake option.
 Additionally, HLSL support in non-Direct3D backends can be disabled with `DILIGENT_NO_HLSL` option.
-Enabling the options significantly reduces the size of Vulkan and OpenGL back-end binaries, which may be especailly important for mobile applications.
+Enabling the options significantly reduces the size of Vulkan and OpenGL back-end binaries, which may be especially important for mobile applications.

-Diligent Engine uses [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to ensure consistent formatting throught the code base.
+Diligent Engine uses [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to ensure consistent formatting throughout the code base.
 The validation can be disabled using `DILIGENT_NO_FORMAT_VALIDATION` CMake option.
 Note that any pool request will fail if formatting issues are found.

 <a name="build_and_run_customizing"></a>